 Seeing a child and their family turn the corner and become a family after months of therapy and support to help them learn to love their children, to see them actually accepting and loving them.
 It’s a special thing.

 Suzy Butler, Founder of Kiya Survivors

-The Mama Cocha centre, based in Los Organos, Piura, in Northern Peru, was built and opened in 2008 with the help of Copenhagen International School (CIS).
-It was originally a home for children with special needs living in vulnerable situations, but changed direction after it’s service users were successfully re-integrated back in to their family homes, in 2015.
+The original Mama Cocha centre was based in Los Organos, Piura, in Northern Peru, and was built and opened in 2008 with the help of Copenhagen International School (CIS).
+It was originally a home for children with special needs living in vulnerable situations, but changed direction after its service users were successfully re-integrated back into their family homes, in 2015.

-Now, the home runs as an after school Skills Workshop Program for young people with learning difficulties, disabilities and from high risk environments who need somewhere safe to come in the afternoons whilst their parents work, and to encourage them to begin the all important steps towards living independently, integrating into their community and families by learning basic life skills, as well as doing plenty of fun activities!
+Now, the Centre has a brand new location in a far more sustainable and safer site in Mancora town, away from the dangerous shanty towns of Los Organos and the flash flooding zone that put the centre, its service users and staff at risk each rainy season.
+Mama Cocha now runs as a support project for young people with learning difficulties, disabilities and from high risk environments who are in need of physical therapy services and somewhere safe to come in the afternoons whilst their parents work, and to encourage them to begin the all-important steps towards greater independence, integrating into their community and families by learning basic life skills, as well as doing plenty of fun activities!

-The Mama Cocha Life Skills Programme continues to receive funding from CIS and they continue to visit the project every 2 years.
+The Mama Cocha project continues to receive funding from CIS and they continue to visit the project every 2 years.

 The Mama Cocha Team is headed by our Project Director, who oversees the Centre and all the services on offer here, and has been working with Kiya ever since the very beginning of Mama Cocha.